The tundra swans are giant white birds with a long and elegant body.

 In comparison, the names of the whooper and the trumpeter Cygnes identify their calls correctly, a low hooting and a higher-pitched, horny French honk.

-These species’ flying birds have a shorter-cock and stronger wingbeat than their relatives, but also can not be distinguished except with their calls.
+These species’ flying birds have a shorter-cock and stronger wingbeat than their relatives, but also can not be distinguished except by their calls.

 Diet

-They mainly diet in summer from watery vegetation – for example.
-Glyceria, Potamogeton pondweeds and marine eelgrass (Zostera) obtained by dipping into the water, or by consuming grass that grows in dry soil.
+They mainly eat in summer from watery vegetation, for example.
+Glyceria, Potamogeton pondweeds, and marine eelgrass (Zostera) are obtained by dipping into the water or consuming grass growing in dry soil.

 At other times of the year, residual grains and other crops like potatoes make up a significant part of their diet.
 Mainly by day, tundra swans drill.